-Federal excise tax revenues—mostly collected from sales of motor fuel, airline tickets, tobacco, alcohol, and health-related goods and services—totaled $98.3 billion in fiscal year 2015, or 3 percent of federal tax receipts.
+Federal excise tax revenues—collected mostly from sales of motor fuel, airline tickets, tobacco, alcohol, and health-related goods and services—totaled $83.8 billion in 2017, or 2.5 percent of federal tax receipts.

 Federal excise tax revenue has declined over time relative to the size of the economy.
 As a percentage of gross domestic product (GDP), excise tax revenue fell from 2.7 percent in 1950 to 0.7 percent by 1979 (figure 1).
-Receipts temporarily increased as a result of the crude oil windfall profit tax imposed in 1980, but excluding that tax, revenue held fairly steady (the dashed line in figure 1) at about 0.7 percent of GDP through the 1980s and 1990s.
-Excise tax revenues as a percent of GDP gradually declined again throughout the 2000s to roughly 0.5 percent in recent years.
+Receipts temporarily increased because of the crude oil windfall profit tax imposed in 1980, but excluding that tax, (the dashed line in figure 1) revenue was about 0.7 percent of GDP through the 1980s and 1990s.
+Excise tax revenues as a percentage of GDP gradually declined again throughout the 2000s to roughly 0.5 percent in recent years.